 ESP packet processing can be implemented in different ways in HIP.
-It is possible to implement it in a way that a standards compliant, unmodified IPsec implementation [RFC4303] can be used.
+It is possible to implement it in a way that a standards compliant, unmodified IPsec implementation [RFC4303] can be used in conjunction with some additional transport checksum processing above it, and if IP addresses are used as indexes to the right host context.

-When a standards compliant IPsec implementation that uses IP addresses in the SPD and Security Association Database (SAD) is used, the packet processing may take the following steps.
-For outgoing packets, assuming that the upper-layer pseudoheader has been built using IP addresses, the implementation recalculates upper-layer checksums using Host Identity Tags (HITs) and, after that, changes the packet source and destination addresses back to corresponding IP addresses.
-The packet is sent to the IPsec ESP for transport mode handling and from there the encrypted packet is sent to the network.
-When an ESP packet is received, the packet is first put to the IPsec ESP transport mode handling, and after decryption, the source and destination IP addresses are replaced with HITs and finally, upperlayer checksums are verified before passing the packet to the upper layer.
+When a standards compliant IPsec implementation that uses IP addresses in the Security Policy Database (SPD) and Security Association Database (SAD) is used, the packet processing may take the following steps.
+For outgoing packets, assuming that the upper-layer pseudo header has been built using IP addresses, the implementation recalculates upper-layer checksums using Host Identity Tags (HITs) and, after that, changes the packet source and destination addresses back to corresponding IP addresses.
+The packet is sent to the IPsec ESP for transport mode handling, and from there the encrypted packet is sent to the network.
+When an ESP packet is received, the packet is first put through the IPsec ESP transport mode handling, and after decryption, the source and destination IP addresses are replaced with HITs, and finally, upper-layer checksums are verified before passing the packet to the upper layer.

-An alternative way to implement packet processing is the BEET (Bound End-to-End Tunnel) [ESP-BEET] mode.
+An alternative way to implement packet processing is the BEET (Bound End-to-End Tunnel) mode (see Appendix B).
 In BEET mode, the ESP packet is formatted as a transport mode packet, but the semantics of the connection are the same as for tunnel mode.
-The "outer" addresses of the packet are the IP addresses and the "inner" addresses are the HITs.
+The "outer" addresses of the packet are the IP addresses, and the "inner" addresses are the HITs.
 For outgoing traffic, after the packet has been encrypted, the packet's IP header is changed to a new one that contains IP addresses instead of HITs, and the packet is sent to the network.
 When the ESP packet is received, the SPI value, together with the integrity protection, allow the packet to be securely associated with the right HIT pair.
 The packet header is replaced with a new header containing HITs, and the packet is decrypted.
+BEET mode is completely internal for a host and doesn't require that the corresponding host implement it; instead, the corresponding host can have ESP transport mode and do HIT IP conversions outside ESP.